SosaWISE/meteor-typescript-libs/README.md

 ### Creating meteor.d.ts and its related files

-All definition files in this Meteor package are generated by executing the makefile (ensure *node* and *npm* are properly installed in your system).
+All definition files in this Meteor package are generated by executing the makefile (depends on *npm*):

     $ make